AMERICAN

 The Challenge for Pepsico Management

 No enterprise endures for more than a century without reinvention.
-PepsiCo’s evolution from a regional bottler to a global powerhouse is a case study in adaptation.
+PepsiCo’s evolution from a regional bottler to a global powerhouse is a case study in adaptation within the context of corporate governance.
 Each decade has demanded recalibration, yet history shows that incumbents often miss the turn until shareholders insist on change.

 Investors now weigh competing visions: steady continuity versus structural renewal.
 Somewhere between those positions lies the path shareholders seek—a credible plan that restores momentum without destroying value.